silverton-io/buz-docs/blog/serverless-makes-streaming-accessible/index.md

 # Where do we go from here?

-Thanks to serverless tech, we are in the early innings of a complete data infrastructure transformation.
+Thanks to serverless tech, we are in the early innings of complete data infrastructure transformation.

 The serverless-first data processing idea seemed crazy for a very long time, **but it's definitely not crazy.** Companies like [Modal](https://modal.com/) and [Panther](https://www.snowflake.com/powered-by/panther-labs/) have been built from the ground-up to power data-oriented serverless workloads, [Fivetran](https://www.fivetran.com/blog/serverless-etl-with-cloud-functions) leverages serverless for [custom connectors](https://fivetran.com/docs/functions), DuckDB can be easily [tossed into a serverless function](https://twitter.com/mim_djo), database drivers are [being retooled](https://planetscale.com/blog/introducing-the-planetscale-serverless-driver-for-javascript) for [serverless workloads](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless-v2.html), and the list goes on.

 Serverless enables highly-efficient, secure, and low-footprint data workloads.
 It drastically lowers the complexity bar, including for streaming systems, which everyone appreciates.

-Buz will continue to be serverless-or-bust.
+Buz will continue to all-in on serverless because it makes streaming accessible.